Anxiety and Ketamine – How Ketamine Helps Treat Anxiety

 - Your current or previous use of substances, including cigarettes, alcohol, and so on.

 - Your medical history to include experience with anesthesia.

 Once the clinic is finished with their assessment, they’ll determine how to proceed with ketamine treatments and develop a treatment plan that works best for you.

-Contact the Pacific Ketamine Institute today to request an appointment.
+Contact the Pacific Ketamine Institute today to see if you are nearby our Beverly Hills clinic and request an appointment for a free consultation.
 A healthcare professional will be in touch to schedule the best time for you to visit the clinic.
 During your initial consultation, you’ll have an opportunity to meet with the physician and learn how ketamine can help with your anxiety.
 You’ll also learn more about ketamine as a treatment therapy and if you’re a candidate.
 The two of you will go over your medical history and you’ll receive a personalized treatment plan that’s customized to meet your individual needs.
 At that point, as long as this is the right treatment for you, a series of ketamine infusions will be scheduled.